 Develop Solutions to Enhance Habitat and Reduce Flooding Along Butano Creek

 Components of solutions evaluated included channel dredging, channel realignment, road/bridge modification, vegetation removal, floodplain lowering, floodplain reconnection and large wood addition.
-The project led to the implementation of several positive and successful actions, including the Butano Farms Floodplain Restoration Project, the Butano Creek Channel Reconnection Project (implementation began in 2018 and will be finished in 2019), and a feasibility study for an improved bridge, that was regrettably discontinued midway through the effort.
+The project led to the implementation of several positive and successful actions, including the Butano Farms Floodplain Restoration Project (completed in 2016), the Butano Creek Channel Reconnection and Resilience Project (completed in 2019), and a feasibility study for an improved bridge, that was regrettably discontinued midway through the effort.